3DS: Medical Domain Adaptation of LLMs via Decomposed Difficulty-based Data Selection: Supplementary Experiments

-When evaluating model performance on the open Q\&A dataset CMB-Clin, in addition to traditional metrics such as BLEU1, BLEU4 and Rouge, we conduct a pair-wise comparison to more thoroughly compare the fine-tuned models' medical analysis ability.
-In this experiment, we employ GPT-4, a highly capable LLM, as the judge to determine which model generates a better answer.
-Below, we present the prompt used in to instruct GPT-4 to compare the answers from two models in this qualitative pair-wise evaluation.
-To ensure a fair comparison and eliminate any possible positional bias in GPT-4, we randomly assign the answers from each model as "Student 1" or "Student 2" throughout the experiment.
+When evaluating model performance on the open Q\&A dataset CMB-Clin, in addition to traditional metrics such as BLEU1, BLEU4 and Rouge scores, we conduct a pair-wise comparison to more thoroughly compare the fine-tuned models' medical analysis ability.
+In this experiment, we randomly sample 100 answers from each model and employ GPT-4o, a highly capable LLM, as the judge to determine which model generates a better answer.
+Below, we present the prompt used to instruct GPT-4o to compare answers from two models in this qualitative evaluation.
+To ensure a fair comparison and eliminate any possible positional bias in GPT-o4, we randomly assign the answers from each model as "Student 1" or "Student 2" throughout the experiment.

+Results shown in Figure~\ref{fig:gpt_judge} demonstrate that \M~exhibits substantially higher win rates compared to all other baselines.
+Notably, the larger and stronger models \texttt{Baichuan2-13B-Chat}, \texttt{Qwen1.5-7B-Instruct} and \texttt{Qwen2.5-7B-Instruct} generally show higher win rates compared to \texttt{LLaMA3-8B-Instruct}, which indicates that \M~also exhibits scalability.
+This evaluation provides qualitative evidence that \M~effectively enhances the model to deliver more clinically accurate outputs.